RusPosevkin/Operationalize-a-Machine-Learning-Microservice-API/README.md

 [![CircleCI](https://circleci.com/gh/RusPosevkin/Operationalize-a-Machine-Learning-Microservice-API.svg?style=svg)](https://circleci.com/gh/RusPosevkin/Operationalize-a-Machine-Learning-Microservice-API)

 ## Project Overview

-In this project, you will apply the skills you have acquired in this course to operationalize a Machine Learning Microservice API.

-You are given a pre-trained, `sklearn` model that has been trained to predict housing prices in Boston according to several features, such as average rooms in a home and data about highway access, teacher-to-pupil ratios, and so on.
+Deploy a containerized Python flask application to serve out predictions (inference) about housing prices through API calls.
+It uses a a pre-trained, `sklearn` model that has been trained to predict housing prices in Boston according to several features, such as housing prices in Boston according to several features, such as average rooms in a home and data about highway access, teacher-to-pupil ratios, and so on.
 You can read more about the data, which was initially taken from Kaggle, on [the data source site](https://www.kaggle.com/c/boston-housing).

-This project tests your ability to operationalize a Python flask app—in a provided file, `app.py`—that serves out predictions (inference) about housing prices through API calls.
-This project could be extended to any pre-trained machine learning model, such as those for image recognition and data labeling.
+### Project Procedure
+* Test project code using linting
+* Complete a Dockerfile to containerize this application
+* Deploy containerized application using Docker and make a prediction
+* Configure Kubernetes and create a Kubernetes cluster
+* Deploy a container using Kubernetes and make a prediction
+* Upload a complete Github repo with CircleCI to indicate the code has been tested

 ### Project Tasks